-Most nuts and seeds are great sources of healthy fats, plant-based protein, and nutrient-dense calories.
-Although pine nuts are lower in protein than true nuts such as walnuts or almonds, they are high in some key micronutrients and minerals.
-In fact, they are one of the highest sources of manganese in a single plant source, manganese playing a crucial part in maintaining bone density.
+Most nuts and seeds are excellent sources of healthy fats, plant-based protein, and nutrient-dense calories.
+Although pine nuts are lower in protein than tree nuts such as walnuts or almonds, they are high in some essential micronutrients and minerals.
+They are one of the highest sources of manganese in a single plant source; manganese plays a crucial part in maintaining bone density.
 Pine nuts also contain high levels of:

 - Vitamin E

 For a complete breakdown of the nutritional values of pine nuts, check out the USDA’s interactive chart.

 Pine nuts are known to be good for heart health, which comes from several factors.
 Magnesium and vitamin K help prevent the formation of blood clots, while vitamin E is a powerful antioxidant to help preserve and repair cells.
 Also, magnesium combined with high levels of monounsaturated fats is excellent for aiding in the control of blood sugar levels and in controlling cholesterol by lowering the levels of the “bad cholesterol” LDL.

 Like “true” nuts, pine nuts are also believed to help keep the mind healthy.
 Studies have shown that by aiding in circulating nutrients throughout the body, nuts play a crucial role in preventing cognitive issues such as Alzheimer’s and Parkinson’s.